The following are a selection of abstracts or summaries of articles and reports concerning legal capacity:

 Article written by Kristin Booth Glenn and published in Columbia Human Rights Law Review (2012, Volume 44)

-This Article maps the paradigm shifts in society’s view of incapacity and the law’s responses through guardianship, and now, potentially, its abolition.
-For each paradigm shift, it briefly describes some of the social and political changes that contributed to the shift.
-The article also briefly traces the roughly contemporaneous growth of an international human rights discourse and the use of United Nations machinery by disability advocates and persons with disabilities to enact the CRPD.
-It then describes the various legal and practical efforts to create and honor supported decision-making for such persons currently in effect, surveying supported decision-making laws in Europe and North America.
-Lastlyly it describes the CRPD’s mandate for change, the structural innovations it incorporates to accomplish that end, and the “next steps” on the abolition of guardianship being taken by countries that have-and have not yet-ratified the CRPD.
+This article maps paradigm shifts in society’s view of legal capacity, the law’s responses to the guardianship system, and the potential abolition of the guardianship system.
+For each paradigm shift, the article describes the contributions of social and political changes.
+The article also traces the contemporaneous growth of international human rights discourse and the application of United Nations machinery by disability advocates and persons with disabilities in enacting the CRPD.
+The article proceeds to describe the various legal and practical efforts behind supported decision-making by surveying supported decision-making laws in Europe and North America.
+Lastly, the article describes the CRPD’s mandate for change, structural innovations within the CRPD for accomplishing that mandate, and “next steps” on the abolition of the guardianship system taken by States Parties and non-states Parties to the CRPD.

 Citation: Kristin Booth Glenn, Changing Paradigms: Mental Capacity, Legal Capacity, Guardianship and Beyond, 44 Colum.
 Hum.
 Rts.
 L. Rev. 93 2012-2013